 - H.Res.
 606 (112th): Expressing the sense of the House of Representatives regarding the notice signed ...

 - H.Res.
 505 (112th): Expressing the sense of sympathy of the House of Representatives to those ...

 - H.R.
 799 (112th): Colonel Charles Young Home Study Act

 - H.R.
 369 (112th): Health Savings and Affordability Act of 2011

 - H.R.
 3610 (111th): Health Savings and Affordability Act of 2009

 - H.R.
 2315 (111th): To prohibit the use of funds to transfer enemy combatants detained at ...

 - H.R.
 1892 (111th): To designate the facility of the United States Postal Service located at ...

 View All » (including bills from previous years)

 From Jan 2009 to Jan 2013, Austria missed 95 of 3,261 roll call votes, which is 2.9%.
-This is worse than the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
+ProPublica has tracked 3 explanations for these missed votes.
 The chart below reports missed votes over time.